HDB BTO Launches

 IMPORTANT NOTE

-If you intend to take part in the June 2026 sales exercise, make sure you apply for your HFE letter early and submit all required documents by 15 May 2026.
+If you intend to take part in the October 2026 sales exercise, make sure you apply for your HFE letter early and submit all required documents by 15 September 2026.

-BTO Launch Pricing Forecast
+BTO Launch Prices

 Berlayar Rise Lakeview Cascadia Kebun Baru Ridge, Kebun Baru Breeze Woodgrove Acres Sembawang Portico, Sembawang Brook